Multi-Day Adventures Through New Zealand’s Best Scenery

 - Some have cooking shelters

-For more information on camping, check out Camping in New Zealand.
+For more information on camping, check out our full guide, Camping in New Zealand.

-Booking huts and campsites is done through the DOC website and the relevant national park visitor centre.
-During off-peak season some huts and campsites are on a first-come basis.
-The peak season is a whole different story.
-The Great Walks are extremely popular so booking far in advance is essential.
+Booking huts and campsites are done through the DOC website or the closest DOC visitor centre to your chosen Great Walk.
+During off-peak season, some huts and campsites are on a first-come basis.
+The Great Walk season (late October to late April) is a whole different story, however.
+The Great Walks are extremely popular so booking far in advance is essential!

 Great Walk Transportation

 Preparation continues with how you are going to get to the Great Walk and back.